Mariedesignz/MarvelMovies/README.md

 Group 3: Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.

-Instructions for Running: Clone project or open zipfile, Using MySQL Run file
+Instructions for Running: Clone project or open zipfile, Using MySQL Run MarvelProject file.
+Run the entire file.